ddev/ddev/docs/users/docker_installation.md

 ### Linux Post-installation steps (required)

 See [Docker's post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).
 You need to add your linux user to the "docker" group and configure the docker daemon to start on boot.

+On systems that do not include systemd or equivalent (mostly if installing inside WSL2) you'll need to manually start docker with `service docker start` or the equivalent in your distro.
+You can add this into your .profile or equivalent.

 <a name="troubleshooting"></a>